New Brunswick’s Christmas Bird Counts

-- All counts from published sources above are eligible for inclusion in Audubon database; approximately 600 New Brunswick counts (30% of total) are in the database as of 2020.
+- All counts from published sources above are eligible for inclusion in Audubon database; approximately 725 New Brunswick counts (one-third of total) are in the database.

 - 3 NB counts are not included in other published sources — Saint-Léonard, 2008, 2010; Sainte-Anne-de-Madawaska, 2010.